Loading…

 Co-Executive Director, The Bentway Conservancy

 Ilana Altman is a cultural planner and designer who has a background in art and architecture.
-In her role as Co-Executive Director she works with the community and creative partners to implement innovative and engaging programming and open up new avenues for collaborative design and...
+In her role as Co-Executive Director she works to unlock new public space opportunities, build strong civic partnerships and implement innovative and engaging programming, resulting in new...
 Read More →

 Speakers